millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

 .. hint::

    By looking at the above example try to figure out the order in which the list comprehensions need to be stated.
-If you don’t obtain the correct answer, try swapping the order of the list comprehensions.
+If you don't obtain the correct answer, try swapping the order of the list comprehensions.